Engee documentation

 Out[0]:

-But for more complex block diagrams, use the function connect of the library RobustAndOptimalControl.jl.
-To use connect, follow the steps below:
+But for more complex flowcharts, use the function connect libraries RobustAndOptimalControl.jl.
+To use connect, follow these steps:

-• Identify all blocks in the diagram, including summing blocks;
+• Identify all the blocks in the diagram, including the summation blocks;

-• Name all input and output channels of the blocks;
+• Name all the input and output channels of the blocks;

-• Match the outputs (outputs) of the system blocks with the corresponding inputs (inputs) of the blocks.
+• Match the outputs of the system blocks with the corresponding inputs of the blocks.

-Let's consider an example of using the function on the example of the following structural diagram. gsconnectingmodels_11.png
+Let's look at an example of using the function using the example of the following block diagram.

 Import and connect the library RobustAndOptimalControl.jl.